duritong/trocla/README.md

 1. CHANGE: ssl_options is now known as encryption_options.
 Till 0.3.0 old configuration entries will still be accepted.
 1. Improve randomness when creating a serial number.
 1. Add a new charset: hexadecimal
+1. Add support for name constraints within the x509 format

 ### to 0.1.3